Protect: extensions security

 Disabling unverified extensions

 If you install an extension from any other source except Opera Add-ons or Chrome Web Store, Yandex Browser disables the extension immediately after it is installed and notifies you when you restart the browser.
 During each launch, Yandex Browser repeats the scan, disabling extensions from unverified sources.

 - How to re-enable an extension

-Hackers sometimes try to replace an extension installed from an online store with a malicious one.
-Yandex.Browser periodically compares installed extensions with their originals from the online store.
-If an extension does not match the original, or the original has been removed from the store, the browser will disable the extension and warn you about it.
+Sometimes hackers try to substitute an extension that was installed from an online store with a malicious one.
+Yandex Browser periodically checks the extensions you installed against their originals in the online store (source file hashes are compared).
+If an extension does not match the original, Yandex Browser disables the extension and notifies you of it.

-- If you need the extension, click the Reinstall button to restore its original version.
+- If you need the extension, click Reinstall and restore the original version from the online store.

 The browser disables your extension